MeyrickSandham/fresh-projects/README.md

 ### Build the UI image (Windows)

-Run the 'BuildUIImage.bat' file as Administrator.
+Run the 'docker/BuildUIImage.bat' file as Administrator.
 This builds a local Docker image named `freshprojectsui` using the Dockerfile.

 ### Run the UI image (Windows)

-Run the 'RunUIImage.bat' file as Administrator.
+Run the 'docker/RunUIImage.bat' file as Administrator.
 This runs the local Docker image named `freshprojectsui`